chadw5Q/wcf/README.md

-# Southwest Iowa Hedge - Hedge Plant Website
+# Southwest Iowa Hedge - Hedge Post Website

 A modern, responsive website for Southwest Iowa Hedge built with Astro, featuring ecommerce functionality with Stripe integration and a content management system.